Italy Country Commercial Guide

 Biotech Medical Devices

 New EU regulations on medical devices and on in-vitro diagnostic medical devices (MDR) went into effect on May 26, 2021, and May 26, 2022, respectively.
-Due to delays in approving notified bodies and managing the new regulations, the MDR transition period was extended in March 2023 from May 2024 till the end of 2027 or the end of 2028, depending on the risk class of the device.
+Due to delays in approving notified bodies and managing the new regulations, in March 2023 the MDR transition period was extended from May 2024 until the end of 2027 or the end of 2028, depending on the risk class of the device.
 All medical devices marketed in the EU must bear the CE mark.
 For more information on regulations, please visit: https://ec.europa.eu/health/md_sector/overview_en.
 New medical devices must be registered by the Directorate General of Medical Devices and Pharmaceutical Services at the Italian Ministry of Health and have a unique identification number in the National Health System directory (Repertorio).
-We recommend that U.S. companies designate a third party in Italy to register their products with the Ministry of Health.
+It is recommended that U.S. companies designate a third party in Italy to register their products with the Ministry of Health.

 Clinical trials